Eschatologue/CM_wiki/docs/spells/2nd-level.md

 **Components:** V, S, M (a red dragon's scale)
 **Duration:** Instantaneous

 A line of roaring flame 30 feet long and 5 feet wide emanates from you in a direction you choose.
-Each creature in the line must make a Dexterity Saving Throw.
+Each creature in the line must make a Dexterity :d20-save: **Saving Throw**.
 A creature takes 3d8 fire damage on a failed save, or half as much damage on a successful one.

 ***At Higher Levels.*** When you cast this spell using a :rsc-spell-slot: **Spell Slot** of 3rd level or higher, the damage increases by 1d8 for each slot level above 2nd.